daniellima338/Ways/README.md

 * #56A44C: This color will be used as my primary background-color.
 It is the green color from the Ways logo.
 It will give a nice streamlined effect throughout the website.
 * #FFF5F5: This is a suttle white color.
 It will be used for the text throughout the page.
 It will stand out well from the green background.
 * #80BA77: This color will be used as text color for the overall contact of the page.
 It's a mint cream (off white) which stands out well to the background colors that I have chosen.
-* #61AEBE: This is a slightly lighter Green than #56A44C and will be used in various places throughout the page.
+* #61AEBE: This is a slightly lighter Green than #56A44C and will be used in various places throughout the page, as a substitute for #56A44C.
 * #FAE94D: This is a sweet Yellow color that will be used as a divider throughout the page.
 It also links back to the logo of Ways.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.